ann-ulu/W3School-SQL-Exercise/README.md

 ```

-See the attached file for answers to the exercises
+See the attached file for answers to the each exercises